0Ky/screenclip/README.md

 # Screenclip

-Screenclip is an experimental video snipping tool for Windows.
-It uses DXGI Desktop Duplication API to capture videos from your screen with ease and efficiency.
+A lightweight system tray application built with the Tauri framework, utilizing Rust for backend operations and Vanilla JS for the frontend.
+The application leverages the DXGI Desktop Duplication API to provide low-latency, direct access to desktop frames, allowing users to video record selected areas of their screen similar to the snipping tool.

 ## 🌟 FEATURES
 - High-Efficiency Captures: Utilizes DXGI Desktop Duplication API for high framerate recordings.